Meet the Team

 In his current role as Technical Director he has a team of 25 respected glass experts, technologists and technicians delivering high quality services to GTS’ international customers from the whole of the glass supply chain.

-“GTS is not a typical analysis and testing laboratory, as we provide a solution to address an issue, rather just an analysis and test report.
+“Glass Technology Services is not a typical analysis and testing laboratory, as we provide a solution to address an issue, rather just an analysis and test report.
 If required, we are capable of undertaking our analysis and testing with interpretation of the results within a few hours depending on the service.
 This is vital for the rapid manufacturing sector that we service, as any down time or reduction in production efficiency can be very costly to our customers.”

 As business development manager at Glass Technology Services Ltd, Phil is responsible for working with new and existing clients to ensure that their requirements are met, that our services reflect the needs of client sectors, facilitating continuous improvement in our business processes and for both external communications and marketing.